Petersham Hole: Impact

 The hole and subsequent repair work forced a total road closure of the main arterial route between Richmond and Kingston upon Thames.
 The impact was exacerbated by the narrowness of the road at and near the collapse site.
 Long diversions resulted via Twickenham to the west or Roehampton to the south-east causing additional congestion.
 Bus services 65 and 71 were forced to terminate either side of the hole and passengers and crew walk around the site to continue their journeys.
 To help relieve the transport pressure, exceptionally, nearby Richmond Park remained open to vehicular traffic overnight between Richmond, Ham, and Kingston gates.
 The park road was widened at Ham Cross near Ham Gate to accommodate temporary traffic lights to facilitate the additional traffic flow.
 This additional and unusual traffic resulted in the deaths of 84 deer in the park whilst the diversion was in operation.

 Reaction

 Residents in the immediate area naturally complained at the disruption caused by the repairs and local traders noted a significant loss of trade.
 The additional displaced traffic also caused complaints.
 However, despite the predictable negative reactions, others appreciated the tranquillity resulting from the lack of usual traffic.
 The hole gained significant local notoriety.
 A local newspaper correspondent reported a sighting, whilst on holiday in Spain, of somebody wearing a T-shirt bearing the slogan "I've seen the Petersham Hole!".

-The repairs and disruption lasted so long that a party was held around the hole to celebrate its anniversary on 31 March 1980.
+The repairs and disruption lasted so long that a party was held around the hole to celebrate its first anniversary on 31 March 1980.